Taromeo

+Geography

+Most of the east of the locality is within the Benarkin State Forest which extends into neighbouring Linville and Moore.
+Apart from this protected area, the land use is a mixture of rural residential housing and grazing on native vegetation.

 History

 The locality presumably takes its name from the surrounding parish of Tarameo, which in turn takes its name from the Taromeo pastoral station which was named in 1842 by Simon Scott.
 It is probably a corruption of the Waka language word tarum meaning wild lime tree.

 Taromeo was opened for selection on 17 April 1877; 14500 acres were available.